Buddy the Woodsman

-Summary
+Plot

 A tree comes down in a forest and several lumberjacks hack away at it with their axes.
 To the side, two lumberjacks, one a muscular man, the other one rather scrawny, chop at a tree, but only the larger man makes any progress.
 The skinny fellow prances off to a tiny sapling and with some effort chops it down, only to end up with pieces of it stuck to his head.
 The pieces resemble antlers.
-The lumber men have several inventive methods for chopping trees: one, involving a tractor-like vehicle with a large saw protruding from its side, leads to the felling of a guard tower in the forest!
+The lumber men have several inventive methods for chopping trees: one, involving a tractor-like vehicle with a large saw protruding from its side, leads to the felling of a guard tower in the forest.

 The scene switches to Buddy, who, upon chopping a tree with his axe, sends such a shake upwards that a mother and father bird are forced to remove their nest and babies from the tree top and carry the nest elsewhere.
 Some time obviously passes, for in the next scene, Buddy has already succeeded in felling the trunk.
 Merrily whistling away, Our Hero next gently glides a lawnmower-like device across a fallen trunk, in the process creating many toothpicks, which he then dumps into a truck, yelling to the driver: "Take it away!"
 Using a saw as though it were a jump rope, Buddy cuts a standing tree into several smaller pieces.